Caffeine/ ergotamine suppositories

 - Do not use more than 2 suppositories for a single migraine headache or more than 5 suppositories during any 7-day period without first checking with your doctor.

 - If you miss a dose of caffeine/ergotamine suppositories and you still have a headache, use it as soon as you remember.
 Do not use a dose of caffeine/ergotamine suppositories within 1 hour of your last dose.
 Do not use 2 doses at once.

 Ask your health care provider any questions you may have about how to use caffeine/ergotamine suppositories.

 Important safety information:

 - Do NOT exceed the recommended dose or use caffeine/ergotamine suppositories for longer than prescribed without checking with your doctor.
-Caffeine/ergotamine suppositories is not for long-term daily use.
+Caffeine/ergotamine suppositories are not for long-term daily use.

 - Do not use caffeine/ergotamine suppositories for any other kind of headaches.
-Caffeine/ergotamine suppositories is not effective in treating other types of headaches.
+Caffeine/ergotamine suppositories are not effective in treating other types of headaches.

 - Use of nicotine may increase the risk of severe side effects with caffeine/ergotamine suppositories.
 Talk to you doctor before using caffeine/ergotamine suppositories if you smoke or use any other kind of nicotine.

 - Use caffeine/ergotamine suppositories with extreme caution in CHILDREN.
 Safety and effectiveness have not been confirmed.